RaffleInvestments/README.md/README.md

 Such total supply will be distributed as follows:

-2% for Airdrop.
-These tokens are locked until distribution date (June 19, 2021);

-3.50% of the total supply is destined to Marketing Strategies.
-Locked until such strategies are deploys on August 31, 2021;

-4.50% is allocated for the Team.
-These are locked until January 1, 2022;

-10% Liquidity for other exchanges v.
-2.0.
-Locked until November 30, 2021;

-30% Initial Token Burn;

-50% of the Tokens are destined to the Public Sale.

-*Links to the locked tokens can be found on Raff's webpage.

-The verified contract can be found in BscScan: 0xCb588B2E238c07D44Cb3E2424e9773a9025415B5
+- 20% Private pre-sale: Lock until 19.6.22

+- 4.5 % Team: Lock until 31.9.22

+- 3.5% Marketing: Lock until 20.10.21

+- 50% Will be added as liquidity in decentralized exchanges for the fair launch

+- 22% Burn

+The private sale presale already took place for a selected group of whitelisted people, successfully rising 200 BNB which will be seeded as liquidity for the fair launch.

 Stake $RAFF just by holding it!

-RAFF's smart contract is set to charge a fee for every transaction made.
-This means that, for every purchase or sale of the token, 8% of the total amount of the transaction is allocated as follows: (i) 5% to be locked in the liquidity pool up to 2035 and (ii) to be distributed between all RAFF's holders.
+RAFF’s smart contract is set to charge a fee for every transaction made.
+This means that, for every purchase or sale of the token, 8% of the total amount of the transaction is allocated as follows: (i) 5% to be locked in the liquidity pool up to 2035 and (ii) to be distributed between all RAFF’s holders.
 So, YES!, you earn more RAFF just by holding RAFF.

+Raffle investments will give away a brand new iPhone 12 64 GB factory unlocked among the first 100 wallets buying RAFF on the fair Launch.
+Such wallets will receive a ticket to participate in the raffle for every 0.50 BNB bought.

 HOW DOES RAFFLE WORK?